Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

 The most important thing you need to know right now is it’s definitely a decent Yoga program, especially for people new to Yoga, and specifically for those who want to lose some much needed weight (hello mommies!)…

-#3 First things first – will ‘Yoga Burn’ help you lose weight?
+#3 will ‘Yoga Burn’ help you lose weight?

-The bad (but true) bit of news is…
+The sad (but true) bit of news is…

-Weight loss is all about a few key principles.
+Weight loss, rather, is all about a few key principles.

-The truth is – if you follow a few simple (but not easy) rules over a few hundred days, you get to see the transformation you’re yearning for…
+The truth is – if you follow a few simple rules over a few hundred days, you get to see the transformation you really wish…

 Yes, a few hundred days… that’s the kind of time REAL, long-term weight loss takes.